swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 #Infrastructure

-The IPython infrastructure provides a robust and functional infrastucture for parallel computing though multiple components working together behind the scenes, waiting to receive and run your jobs.
+The IPython infrastructure provides a robust and functional infrastructure for parallel computing though multiple components working together behind the scenes, waiting to receive and run your jobs.
 These connections are managed by a `client` which provides connections to a `view`, which are the entry points to the cluster.
 After going